 If using gluten free pasta be sure to rinse it well after it cooks to rinse off the extra starch.
 This will help prevent the sauce from drying out.

-- Once prepared, this pasta will keep in the fridge for 5 days.
+Does it keep?
+Once prepared, this pasta will keep in the fridge for 5 days.
 To reheat the pasta, add it to the stove with a splash of olive oil or vegetable broth and heat until warm.

-- This sauce can be frozen!
+Can you freeze the sauce?
+Yes!
 If you are someone who likes to meal prep, you can make a large batch and put it into freezer safe containers and freeze for 3 months.
 Be sure the sauce has completely cooled before sealing the container.

-- Spaghetti pomodoro usually uses spaghetti (surprise, surprise!), you can use any pasta shape you like.
+What pasta shape is best?
+Spaghetti pomodoro usually uses spaghetti (surprise, surprise!), you can use any pasta shape you like.
 My favorites are rigatoni and rotini.

 Try these next!

-- Lemon Asparagus Pasta with Creamy White Bean Sauce
+- Lemon Asparagus Pasta

 - Creamy Vegan Vodka Sauce